Spay and Neuter Help

 Why Spay or Neuter Your Pet?

-- Spaying and neutering prevents pet population explosion.
-A roaming male dog or cat can impregnate several females in heat in a single day.
+- Spaying and neutering prevents pet population explosion and the needless suffering of strays and unwanted pets.
+A roaming male dog or cat can impregnate several females in heat in a single day!

-- Neutered/spayed pets are less aggressive and less likely to bite and fight.
+- Spayed/Neutered pets are less aggressive and less likely to bite and fight.

-- Neutered/spayed pets (especially males) are less territorial and less likely to roam.
+- Spayed/Neutered pets (especially males) are less territorial and less likely to roam.
 80% of dogs and cats hit by cars are unaltered.

 - Neutered males are less likely to mark territory.